 1. Set SMART Intentions

 Learning how to manifest something starts with getting clear—crystal clear—on your goals and intentions.
+Determine how to achieve your goals.
 What is it exactly that you want?
 In what specific ways do you want your life to change or improve?
 One way to achieve clarity is by using the SMART goals tool to identify the details.

 - Specific: What do you want to accomplish?
 What are the actions to take to achieve it?